kevgo/text-runner/README.md

 ### Formatter

-One of the utilities availabe to actions is `formatter`, it provides an object that allows to print test output to the console.
+One of the utilities availabe to actions is the formatter instance.
+It allows to signal test progress to TextRunner and print test output to the console.
 Call `formatter.start(<activity name>)` before you run an activity.
 This prints the given activity as _currently running_ (using a yellow pointer) and prepares the formatter to dump console output below it.